 There are two main colon-cleansing methods.
 One involves buying products; the other involves seeing a practitioner to have a colon irrigation.

 Colon cleansing with powdered or liquid supplements.
 You take some supplements used for colon cleansing by mouth.
 Others you take through the rectum.
 Either way, the idea is to help the colon to expel its contents.
 You can find these products on the Internet or in health food stores, supermarkets, or pharmacies.
 They include:

 Colon cleansing with colon irrigation (high colonics).
 The first modern colonic machine was invented about 100 years ago.
 Today, colonic hygienists or colon hydrotherapists perform colon irrigations.
-Colon irrigations work somewhat like an enema.
-But they involve much more water and none of the odors or discomfort.
+Colon irrigations work somewhat like an enema but they involve much more water.
 While you lie on a table, a low-pressure pump or a gravity-based reservoir flushes several gallons of water through a small tube inserted into your rectum.